 What Is Mental Health Treatment?

-While mental illness impacts millions, most people won’t ever get the right support and treatment through professional mental health programs.
+While mental illness impacts millions, most people won’t ever get the right support and treatment through professional mental health services.

 Only 40% of individuals who struggle with mental illness get professional care.
 That means millions of people are struggling with diagnoses like bipolar disorder, depression and suicidal thoughts, and they don’t have access to the appropriate treatment.